Verizon is Committed to Protecting Your Privacy

-Verizon Wireless customers may choose not to participate in Verizon Wireless' use of their information to create aggregated business and marketing reports that do not specifically identify any individual Verizon Wireless customers.
-You may opt-out by calling 1-866-211-0874 or by visiting verizonwireless.com/myprivacy.
-Please note that if you have a Family SharePlan® or multi-line account, you must indicate your opt-out choice for each line.
+Verizon Wireless customers may choose not to have their information included in the creation of aggregated business and marketing insights that do not specifically identify any individual customers.
+You may opt out by calling 1-866-211-0874 or by visiting verizonwireless.com/myprivacy.
+Please note that if you have multi-line account, you should indicate your opt out choice for each line.
 If you add a line or change a telephone number, you will need to update your privacy choices.

 Working Together to Keep Children Safe

 Verizon recognizes that online service providers must be vigilant in protecting the safety and privacy of children online.
 We do not knowingly market to or solicit information from children under the age of 13 without obtaining verifiable parental consent.